Rachel Conner

 • Palmer v Hewitt Building Limited [2021] NZHC 1460: Representing a builder in High Court proceedings involving claims in negligence and for alleged breaches of the Building Act.

-• Acting for a contractor in relation to a prosecution for carrying out building work without consent (2018).
+• Acting for contractors and builders in relation to prosecutions for carrying out building work without consent and complaints made under the Licensed Building Practitioners’ Scheme (2018).

 • Acting for plaintiffs in defective foundations claim (2018).